contentful-labs/contentful-fix-asset-cross-refs/README.md

 ## Purpose

-Contentful previously allowed asset URLs to cross-reference other assets.
-This is no longer permissible going forward.
-All existing spaces have been allowed to continue cross-referencing assets for a transition period.

 This tool exists to automate the task of updating all assets in a space (or spaces) to ensure that they are not cross-referencing other assets or other spaces.

+### Why Is This Needed?

+Contentful previously allowed assets to use URLs from other assets within the same space, or within other spaces altogether.
+We call these "asset cross-references".
+Most spaces never had asset cross-references, and are no longer able to create them.
+However, there are existing spaces that need to reprocess their assets so that there are no longer any asset cross-references.

+We're providing this tool so that users may reprocess their assets themselves with minor effort.

 ## Requirements